topcoder-platform/groups-api/server/README.md

 - type: the relationship type, 'group' or 'user'
 - createdAt: the created at date string
 - createdBy: the created by user id

-## Notes

-- the generated server code is not in good practice, so I totally re-write them
-- security is not ready yet, a mock admin is set as current user, see src/common/auth.js, to test different user role, change the role in the mock user